 In addition to collecting, there were other activities such as the fashion industry, the food industry, the cosmetics and pharmaceutical industry, which made use of these rarities in their production processes.
 It was only in the first half of the 20th century that a greater awareness began to spread: the commercial exploitation of some of these species was favouring their progressive extinction.

-The Washington Convention
+The Washington Convention for CITES

 For this reason, a Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) was signed in Washington on 3rd March 1973, regulating their sale and transport.
 It officially entered into force on 1st July 1975 and its objective is to "ensure that international trade in wildlife is legal, sustainable and traceable and does not threaten the survival of species in the wild".
 In other words, it is intended to protect endangered animals and plants.